concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 And conveniently Concourse will create exactly such a token and supply it to (and only to) the pipeline "deploy-to-aws" in the "main" team.

 When code inside a pipeline performs the AssumeRoleWithWebIdentity API-Call, AWS will check the provided token for expiry, query concourse to obtain the correct signature-verification key and use it to check the JWT's signature.
 It will then compare the aud-claim of the token with the one specified in the Role's trust policy.
-If everything checks out, AWS will return temporary AWS-Credentials that the pipeline can then use to perfor actions in AWS.
+If everything checks out, AWS will return temporary AWS-Credentials that the pipeline can then use to perform actions in AWS.

 In a concourse pipeline all of this could then look like this:
 ```